krzjoa/krzjoa.github.io/_posts/2020-02-29-matricks-release.md

 <a href="https://krzjoa.github.io/matricks"><img src='https://raw.githubusercontent.com/krzjoa/matricks/master/man/figures/logo.png' align="right" height="139" style="height:139px;" /></a>
 `matricks` package in **0.8.2** version has been released on CRAN!
-In this post I will present you, what are advantagese of using `matricks` and how you can use it.
+In this post I will present you, what are advantages of using `matricks` and how you can use it.